Here’s how forced pairing of phones works like in Person of Interest:

 Here’s the catch.

-Once you have access to a phone, you can’t instantly clone it or hijack messages.
+Once you have access to a cell phone, you can’t instantly clone it like how they do on Person of Interest.

 Each thing you want to do with a compromised phone requires you to spend time and energy telling that phone what to do.